2ng/run-outside-angular/README.md

 # @RunOutsideAngular

-An **Angular** class decorator that wrap all class methods on ngZone.runOutsideAngular().
+An **Angular** class decorator that wrap all class methods excluding constructor and Angular lifecycle methods on ngZone.runOutsideAngular().
 Add method names which should be excluded in config.

 ```
 npm i run-outside-angular